Sanford I. Weill: Philanthropy

 In 1997, Weill received the Golden Plate Award of the American Academy of Achievement.
 His Golden Plate was presented by Awards Council member, retired U.S. Army General and former Chairman of the Joint Chiefs of Staff and also later U.S. Secretary of State, Colin Powell (1937–2021).

-Weill served as a Cornell Trustee, his alma mater.
+Weill was a Cornell Trustee, his alma mater.
 In 1998, he endowed Cornell's medical school, now known as Weill Cornell Medicine, located on the Upper East Side of Manhattan in New York City (separate from Cornel's main campus in Ithaca).
 As chairman of the Board of Overseers of the Weill Cornell Medical College and an emeritus member of the Board of Trustees of Cornell University itself, Weill orchestrated a $400 million donation to Cornell, to which he and his wife personally contributed $250 million.

 In June 2007, he endowed the Weill Institute for Cell and Molecular Biology at his alma mater of Cornell University, on its campus in Ithaca, New York, housed in a new life science building named Weill Hall.
 On September 10, 2013, Joan and Sandy Weill and the Weill Family Foundation announced a $100 million gift to Weill Cornell.
 Weill is chairman of the Board of Overseers of Weill Cornell Medical College and the parallel Weill Cornell Graduate School of Medical Sciences, having joined the board in 1982 and becoming its chair in 1995.
+Weill stepped down as chairman of the Board of Overseers in 2014, and was succeeded by his daughter, Jessica M. Bibliowicz.
 Weill Cornell established the first American medical school overseas in Doha, the modernist capital city of the emirate State of Qatar in the Middle East / Persian Gulf region, in 2001.
 This was made possible through a special partnership between Weill Cornell and the Qatar Foundation for Education, Science and Community Development.
 Weill Cornell's inaugural class in Qatar graduated in 2008.